-I’m honored to speak at the Wildflower Association of Michigan annual conference in March.
+I’m honoured to speak at the Wildflower Association of Michigan annual conference in March.
 Great energy and creativity in Michigan!
 Those dates are 4 and 5 March, have a look at www.wildflowersmich.org

 I visited Ireland in late September.
 Brilliant trip, and fascinating to see which species are most problematic.
 A different set of nuances to the land there, but it’s those little micro-factors that we have to gain an understanding of.
 Big conference next September in Dublin.
 Planning to attend, and will absolutely re-visit the Irish Seed Savers not far from Shannon airport.
 A must for a visit if heading over.
 Cheers.

 - Project Sites

 - The Exchange

 There’still time, yes.
 And there’s never time in spring, so let’s get this done.
 Recalling that we DO want things to grow in most places, take some steps now to work for that transition…. moving away from invasive species and … Continue reading

 Folks always ask me about wild chervil and garlic mustard, two seed-propagating plant species that tend to colonize woodlines, roadsides, and river corridors.
 What is the window for control / removal?
 I say get after wild chervil all the time, … Continue reading